A Complete Guide to Visiting Yosemite National Park

 Camping in Yosemite

-Undoubtedly, the biggest draw to visiting Yosemite National Park, are the campgrounds.
+Undoubtedly, the biggest draw to visiting Yosemite National Park is the campgrounds.
 Not only are they the most budget-friendly option when staying in Yosemite, but waking up surrounded by towering pine trees, rock faces and waterfalls is truly special.
 Because of the popularity, you’ll need a reservation year-round and the camp spots typically book up six months in advance.

 Top Campgrounds in Yosemite